KOfosu/KOfosu/README.md

 Hello 👋

 I'm Kingsley!
 I'm a software engineer who is passionate about providing tailored solutions for individuals and businesses.
-Angular and NodeJs are my go-tos for web development, however i have experience with C#.
+Angular and Node.js are my go-tos for web development, however i have experience with C#.

 - 🔭 I’m currently working on an enterprise accounting solution
 - 🌱 I’m currently learning Python